Natural Home Remedies For Heartburn Causes & Symptoms

 • Pain that worsens when lying down or bending over

 • Bitter or acidic taste in the mouth

 • painful or difficult swallowing

 • hoarseness, coughing

 Natural treatments & remedies for heartburn

-Lifestyle changes and some home reedies can help alleviate heartburn:
+- Lifestyle changes and some home remedies can help alleviate heartburn:

 • Maintain a healthy weight.
 Excess pounds put pressure on your stomach, pushing up your stomach and causing acid to back up into your esophagus.